 8. Commit to not complaining for a day

-Complaining comes so easy, especially when you have a bad day.
+Complaining comes so easily, especially when you have a bad day.
 But again, if you focus on the ‘bad stuff,’ you will never see the good.
 Complaining only gets other people to join in, prolonging your frustrations, and it turns out it isn’t good for your brain.

 To see how different life is without complaining, set a day that you refuse to complain.
 No matter how bad things get or how frustrated you are, don’t complain.
 Focus on how you feel and how much lighter you feel when you aren’t constantly bringing yourself down.